 Phone: +1 212-746-4684

 Neurosurgery (also called neurological surgery) is a highly specialized medical field focused on surgical treatment of disorders of the brain and spine.
-The Department of Neurosurgery at the Weill Cornell Medical School is a leader in advanced minimally invasive treatment methods, cutting-edge laboratory and clinical neurosurgical research, and the training of the next generation of neurosurgeons.
+The Department of Neurosurgery at the Weill Cornell Medical School is a leader in advanced minimally invasive treatment methods, cutting-edge laboratory and clinical neurosurgical research, and the training of the next generation of neurosurgeons in New York City.

 Eric Elowitz, M.D.